karoltech/bridging/README.md

 We are dedicated to make semantic interoperability a practical reality, experimenting with the newest technologies.

 You can find below some headlines about our work.
-More to come (also on-demand)...
+More resources coming up (updating, also on-demand)...

+Stay tuned !

 ## Contact information
 If any comment, suggestion or questions, please do not hesitate to take contact and discuss the subject.